-When it comes to foundation repair, a variety of solutions are available in the DFW, Texas area.
+When it comes to foundation repair, a variety of solutions are available in the Dallas-Fort Worth area.
 No one solution is better than another; it comes down to what is best for a particular building type and the soil condition it rests on.
 Usually, this includes some form of pier.
 We’ll go over the three main types of piers and how they work as a foundation reinforcement.

 1. Concrete Piers